 Determining your rights after your loved one has suffered fatal injuries is never any easy task.
 Many clients have the fight in them, but it is driven by hurt, grief, and turmoil.
 When the loss of a loved one occurs, the impact on the family is often devastating.
 Family members suffer emotionally and financially to cover the regular day-to-day expenses and other related costs such as medical expenses, funeral costs, and more.
 The unexpected loss of a parent, sibling, or child is hard to overcome.
 While personal injury actions cannot replace the relationship you had, a personal injury action can help you recover financially for the loss you sustained.
-The attorneys at The Persons Firm want to help you obtain relief.
-For a risk-free initial consultation, contact us today.Understanding Wrongful Death Actions
+The Marietta wrongful death attorneys at The Persons Firm want to help you obtain relief.
+For a risk-free initial consultation, please contact our office today.Understanding Wrongful Death Actions

 Georgia defines wrongful death as a negligent, reckless, intentional, or criminal act that causes the death of another.
 A wrongful death action may be the result of any type of accident or incident, including: